zdodson21/retro-desktop-portfolio/README.md

 npm run docker:run
 ```

-From there you can either access this project in your browser at either the network address provided by the container or at [localhost:5200](http://localhost:5200)
+From there you can access this project in your browser at either the network address provided by the container or at [localhost:5200](http://localhost:5200)

-**Note:** Any self built container serves as an offline only method of accessing this web application, so any features that require a connection to a server will not function.
+**Note:** Any self-built container serves as an offline-only method of accessing this web application, so any features that require a connection to a server will not function.

 ---